roydejong/BeatSaberMultiplayerMirror/README.md

 ## Features
 Multiplayer Mirror adds options for seeing your own multiplayer avatar:

+- In the avatar editor!
-- Mirror yourself in the lobby
+- In the lobby!
-- Mirror yourself as a Hologram during matches
+- As a hologram during matches:
-  - In normal mode: Only when you're in 1st place, for a free dopamine boost
+  - Normal mode: When you're in 1st place *(free dopamine boost)*
-  - In forced mode: Always feel like a winner even when you're not
+  - Forced mode: Always feel like a winner even when you're not

 👀 These effects are only visible to you.
 They work on any multiplayer server and lobby type.